soypat/sdf/README.md

 - `Renderer` interface is dead-simple, [idiomatic Go](https://pkg.go.dev/io#Reader) and not limited to SDFs
   - deadsy/sdfx `Renderer3` interface has filled `render` package with technical debt.
 See [Questionable API design](#questionable-api-design).
 - Has `SDFUnion` and `SDFDiff` interfaces for blending shapes easily
+  - `MinPoly` redesign to allow for _n_-degree polynomials.
+Also returns a sensible "undefined output" `MinFunc` before dividing by zero.
 - No `nil` valued SDFs
   - deadsy/sdfx internally makes use of `nil` SDFs as "empty" objects.
 This can later cause panics during rendering well after the point of failure causing hard to debug issues.
 - Well defined package organization.